estanley16/estanley16.github.io/_pages/about.md

 Hi!
 I am a researcher primarily interested in the responsible and ethical development and implementation of AI in healthcare.

 I completed my PhD in Biomedical Engineering with Medical Imaging Specialization at the University of Calgary in Alberta, Canada.
 My research in [MIPLAB](https://ucalgary.ca/labs/miplab), under the supervision of Nils Forkert, focused on developing new methods for investigating bias and fairness in AI for medical image analysis.
-Prior to that, I received my Bachelor of Applied Science in Chemical and Biological Engineering from the University of British Columbia in Vancouver, Canada.
+Prior to that, I received my Bachelor of Applied Science in Chemical and Biological Engineering from the University of British Columbia in Vancouver, Canada, where I did internships in bioprocess engineering.

 I am an incoming postdoctoral research associate in Ben Glocker's group at Imperial College London, where I will be working at the intersection of bias, robustness, interpretability, and causality in AI for medical imaging.